Sureshkhetawat/docker-django-api/README.md

 ### Steps to build and run Docker App
 * Git clone this repo to your PC
-* Install docker-compose
+* Install docker-compose and to run Docker commands as a non-root user without prepending sudo you need to add your user to the docker group
+    > sudo usermod -aG docker $USER<br />
+    > newgrp docker

 * Build Docker image and Container
     > docker-compose up --build -d
-* if not build the use
+* if not build then use
     > sudo docker-compose up --build -d
 * Check created Docker Images & Container
     > docker ps -a <br />